weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_12_Lab10_Ex1_Configure_Hybrid_Deployment.md

 the hybrid configuration process, you would validate the existing Outbound connector by using the primary domain name to route message traffic.
-However, because one of the two domain names isn’t a registered point for your Microsoft Exchange Server, the validation of the Outbound connector will fail because of the third-party certificate domain for the xxxCustomDomainxxx.xxx domain has not been validated to this Exchange Server.
+However, because one of the two domain names isn’t a registered point for your Microsoft Exchange Server, the validation of the Outbound connector will fail because the third-party certificate domain for the xxxCustomDomainxxx.xxx domain has not been validated to this Exchange Server.

 In a real-world scenario in which you replace or add the domain just to your domain controller, you would update your Microsoft Exchange server certificate to point to the new domain.
-Unfortunately, the VM lab environment has a dependency to using Adatum.com as the primary domain and changing the domain would cause several communication issues with all the existing domain PC’s and servers.
+Unfortunately, the VM lab environment has a dependency to using Adatum.com as the primary domain; therefore, changing the domain would cause several communication issues with all the existing domain PC’s and servers.

 As a result, you must perform this workaround in the VM lab environment in which you delete the existing Outbound connector and then create a new one that routes email messages to the IP address associated with the Microsoft 365 tenant provided by your lab hosting provider.
 This removes the dependency